Typhoon Kathleen

 Typhoon Kathleen was a typhoon that approached Japan in September 1947.
 Kathleen brought record heavy rain at the time, causing major destruction in the Kanto region.

 Meteorological history

 Kathleen struck the Boso Peninsula and the entire Kanto Region in Japan on September 15.
 Frontal activity, which had been stagnant in the vicinity of Japan due to the typhoon, became active, causing heavy rainfall in the Kanto and Tohoku regions.

 Impact

 Heavy rains caused the Arakawa River and Tone River to overflow.
 The areas of Tokyo, Gunma, Saitama, Tochigi, Ibaraki and Chiba suffered severe flood damage.
-In Gunma and Tochigi prefectures, debris flow and flooding of rivers occurred one after another, resulting in more than 1,100 deaths and missing persons in both prefectures.
+In Gunma and Tochigi prefectures, debris flow and flooding of rivers occurred one after another, resulting in around 2000 deaths in both prefectures.
 Also, in the Tohoku region, the Kitakami River flooded, causing major damage at Ichinoseki City in Iwate Prefecture.

-The resulting floods killed 1,077 people and left 853 people missing.
+The resulting floods killed at least 1,692 people and left many more missing.